HSF/hsf.github.io/_gsocproposals/2022/proposal_CernVM-FS-firecracker-based-integration-tests.md

   tag (ex: Ubuntu 20.04 + CernVM-FS 2.9.1).
 * Use the produced VM image with Firecracker VM on a Linux host and run a single integration test case, powering down the VM after the test case was run;
-  changes to the VM image occuring during the test should not be persisted.
+  changes to the VM image occurring during the test should not be persisted.
 * Develop the needed scaffolding to run individual test cases, collect their results and present a summary of a complete test run.
 Each test case should be run in a VM with a clean initial state.